 ProtoSounds® is equipped with a RESET setting to turn off the Passenger Station Proto-Effects (PFA) features.
 This is especially useful if you are double-heading engines that are both equipped with PFA.
 You may not want to stop at a station and have both engines playing their PFA sound effects.
-To turn off PFA, enter RESET and go to page 18).
-Once in Feature 28, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).
-Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the PFA features have been turned off).
+To turn off PFA, enter RESET and go to pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the PFA features have been turned off).
 Simply turn the transformer throttle OFF and then ON again to lock in the new setting.
 To reset ProtoSounds® to its original factory setting of PFA on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.